nghian95/eCommerceStoreProject/README.md

     - Order History page
     - Logoff functionality
     - Register Account page
-    - Have increment, unique TransactionGroupIds that work properly.
-Add TransactionGroupIds to the ConfirmPurchase method
-    - Adjust Edit Address Html.Textbox to be bigger to see the entire address.
     - Make shipping addresses saved with Transaction Groups

     - Discount price vs Total Price visible